miklevin/MikeLev.in/mykoz.md

 mindfulness and minimalism.
 I call it Tow-it-ism, because you're towing a small set of broadly applicable skills with you for the rest of your life.

+Look, you could be using VSCode and be doing everything exactly the same way as everyone else, beholden to a vendor's vision of what your future should be.
+What I propose here threatens the status quo, and I'm not going to lie to you, it's going to be a lot of work.
+But if you're brave, you'll find yourself thinking in 10-year increments instead a function of next quarter's profits.

 <img alt="Alice Falling Down Rabbit Hole ASCII Art" src="/assets/images/alice-ascii-art-copyright-mike-levin.png">

 ## How It Works